-Tags are a critical component of Cloud Assembly that drive the makeup of deployments through matching of capabilities and constraints.
-You must understand and implement tags effectively in order to make optimal use of Cloud Assembly.
+Tags are a critical component of Cloud Assembly that drive the placement of deployments through matching of capabilities and constraints.
+You must understand and implement tags effectively to make optimal use of Cloud Assembly.

 Fundamentally, tags are labels that you add to Cloud Assembly items.
-Tags function as much more than labels though, because they control how and where resources and infrastructure are used to build deployable services.
+Tags function as much more than labels though, because they control how and where Cloud Assembly uses resources and infrastructure to build deployable services.

 Tags construction is largely free form, though tags do follow the

 name:value pair convention.
 You can create any tags that are appropriate for your organization and implementation.

 The primary function of tags within Cloud Assembly is to configure deployments.
 Tags placed on cloud zones, network and storage profiles, and individual infrastructure resources define desired capabilities for deployments.

 During provisioning, Cloud Assembly matches these capabilities with constraints, also expressed as tags, in blueprints to define deployment configuration.
 This tag-based capability and constraint functionality serves as the foundation for deployment configuration in Cloud Assembly.
 For instance, you can use tags to make infrastructure available only on PCI resources in a particular region.

 On a secondary level, tags also facilitate search and identification of storage and network items and other infrastructure resources.